-- o Target workplaces where there are potential trenching and excavation hazards for inspections as well as outreach. - o Work with industry associations and the public utilities that hire a significant portion of the work to create a public-private effort to reduce these injuries and fatalities. - o Identify those inspections where trenching and excavation hazards were found. - Determine the best approach for counting the number of trenching and excavation hazards abated as a result of Compliance Assistance activity. - o Update the OSHA Information System (OIS) to be able to identify and count trenching and excavation hazards abated.
+- o Target workplaces where there are potential trenching and excavation hazards for inspections as well as outreach. - Work with industry associations and the public utilities who hire a significant portion of the work to create a public-private effort to impact these injuries and fatalities. - Identify which inspections have hazards related to trenching and excavation. - o Determine the best approach for counting the number of trenching and excavation hazards abated as a result of Compliance Assistance activity. - O Update the OSHA Information System (OIS) to be able to identify and count trenching and excavation hazards abated.

-Summary of Progress - FY 19 Q4
+Summary of Progress - FY 19 Q1 and Q2

-- OSHA continues to conduct outreach activities to raise awareness about the hazards associated with trenching and excavation activities and the proper measures to protect employees. - o OSHA continues to provide guidance materials and compliance assistance services regarding the OSHA requirements to protect employees during trenching and excavation activities. - OSHA continues to conduct onsite inspections to ensure that trenching and excavation activities are conducted safely and that any hazards identified are abated. - o OSHA is working together with the North American Excavation Shoring Association (NAXSA) to promote safety by planning four major outreach events during 2019. - o During Q4, OSHA held a Trench Safety Summit with NAXSA to raise awareness and train workers about addressing trenching hazards.
+- OSHA continues to conduct outreach activities to raise awareness about the hazards associated with trenching and excavation activities and the proper measures to protect employees. - OSHA continues to provide guidance materials and compliance assistance services regarding the OSHA requirements to protect employees during trenching and excavation activities. - OSHA continues to conduct onsite inspections to ensure that trenching and excavation activities are conducted safely and that any hazards identified are abated. - OSHA is working together with the North American Excavation Shoring Association (NAXSA) to promote safety by planning four major outreach events during 2019.